 Temperature: Warm conditions, 18°-24°C, with a minimum of 10°C

-Feeding: Use half the recommended dose of a balanced liquid fertilizer every few weeks from spring through autumn.
+Feeding: Use half the recommended dose of a balanced liquid fertilizer every few weeks from spring through autumn, or whenever you can see active growth.

-Troubleshooting: Crispy leaf tips may be caused by dry air, under watering or cold temperatures.
-You can help increase humidity levels with a humidifier and make sure your plant is in a warm room.
+Troubleshooting: Crispy leaf tips may be caused by dry air, underwatering or cold temperatures.
+You can help increase humidity levels with a humidifier.
+Make sure your plant is in a warm room.
 You can cut brown tips off, but do not cut into the green part of the leaf.
 Yellow leaves at the top of the plant may indicate over watering.

 Tip: This plant is safe around pets, but keep it away from direct sunlight as it might scorch the leaves.
 Cut off any brown or yellowing old fronds at the base, and when repotting choose a pot that just about fits the root ball.